The local theta correspondence and the local Gan-Gross-Prasad conjecture for the symplectic-metaplectic case: Introduction

 Using the see-saw identity above and Proposition \ref{TMP}, we reduce Theorem \ref{main} and (P2) to Conjecture (P1) and (B).
-In view of results of Waldspurger \cite{Wa2}, \cite{Wa3}, \cite{Wa4}, \cite{Wa5} and M\oe glin--Waldspurger \cite{MW}, it is enough to show the statement (P1).
+In view of results of Waldspurger \cite{Wa2, Wa3, Wa4, Wa5} and M\oe glin--Waldspurger \cite{MW}, it is enough to show the statement (P1).
 Finally, we show that: \begin{thm} Conjecture $(P1)$ holds. \end{thm}

 In \cite{GI2}, Gan--Ichino proved Prasad's conjecture for unitary dual pairs, and conclude the GGP conjecture for the skew-hermitian case.
-The proof of Prasad's conjecture for unitary dual pairs (for tempered case) consists two steps; a global argument with using Arthur's multiplicity formula, and a local argument with using intertwining relations.
-The use of the recently established Arthur's multiplicity formula is the main novelty.
-However, one can prove Prasad's conjecture by using only the local argument.
+The proof of Prasad's conjecture for unitary dual pairs (for tempered case) is an induction on the dimension of hermitian spaces, which consists of two steps; a global argument with using Arthur's multiplicity formula, and a local argument with using intertwining relations.
+The use of Arthur's multiplicity formula is the main novelty of that paper.
+Of course, one can prove (P1) by a similar way, but the global argument is so difficult for several reasons.
+In this paper, we prove (P1) by a new method not using global arguments but using only a local argument.
+It makes the proof of (P1) much easier.